yangong23/VSEnetworksLSEH/README.md

 We used [anaconda](https://www.anaconda.com/) to manage the dependencies.

 ## Download data
 The datasets of Flickr30K and MS-COCO can be downloaded from [here](https://drive.google.com/drive/u/0/folders/1os1Kr7HeTbh8FajBNegW8rjJf6GIhFqC) or follow [VSRN](https://github.com/KunpengLi1994/VSRN).
-GSMN needs additional files which can be found at [GSMN](https://github.com/CrossmodalGroup/GSMN).
 The dataset of IAPR TC-12 can be downloaded from [here](https://drive.google.com/drive/folders/1wXY4nOqopy4H_9Rb6RByjCrK81WQ5Fnl).
 For VSEinfty_LSEH project change the folder names of all datasets as 'precomp', for other projects change the folder names of the datasets as 'f30k_precomp', 'coco_precomp', and 'iaprtc12_precomp' respectively.

 ## 1 SVD Descriptions for Datasets
 ### SVDdescriptions